socialfoundations/whynot/docs/source/causal_graph_discovery.rst

     import whynot as wn
     import whynot.traceable_numpy as np

-Then define a :class:`~whynot.framework.DynamicsExperiment` as normal.
+Then define a :class:`~whynot.dynamics.DynamicsExperiment` as normal.

 .. code:: python